-When a prospects clicks your ad they have certain expectations in their mind about what happens next.
-If the post-click landing page successfully fulfills those expectations, trust is established and any anxiety in their mind disappears.
-You likely see an increase in conversion rate as a result.
+When a prospects clicks your ad, they have certain expectations in their mind about what happens next.
+If the post-click landing page successfully fulfills those expectations, trust is established and any anxiety in their mind will disappear.
+You will then see an increase in conversion rate as a result.

 Message match should be established between:

 PPC ad and post-click landing page

-- Social media ad and post-click landing page
+Social media ad and post-click landing page

 Email and post-click landing page

-- The imagery is designed in the same style throughout.
+The imagery is designed in the same style throughout.

-- The landing page offer matches the ad.
+The landing page offer matches the ad.